OpenVidu/openvidu.io-docs/docs/deployment/enterprise/on-premises.md

 ## Single master deployment
 <br>

-OpenVidu Enterprise on premises is deployed just as [OpenVidu Pro on premises](deployment/pro/on-premises).
+OpenVidu Enterprise on premises with a single master is deployed just as [OpenVidu Pro on premises](deployment/pro/on-premises).
 You just need to add the following property to OpenVidu configuration `.env` file [here](deployment/pro/on-premises/#22-configuration).

     OPENVIDU_EDITION=enterprise